bbalganjjm/natural_js/docs/implementation/current.md

 # Checkpoint

 - M0-M2 are complete.
 M2 was first built under `v2/` and verified before the user approved moving it to the repository root.
 - The user approved M3 and requested the exact GitHub branch `2.0.0-alpha.0`.
-The local branch has been created; the root move and M3 implementation are being checked before a fast-forward push.
+The verified root 2.0 tree and M3 runtime were fast-forward pushed to `origin/2.0.0-alpha.0` at commit `94c73a9f`.
 Do not switch `master` or create its archive branch yet.
 - The 2.0 root package and new source use Apache-2.0.
 The 1.x files under `v1/` keep their prior license and notices.
 - M3 page, communication, and row runtime code is implemented.
 The `./ui` entry remains type-only until M4.
 M5 retains and rewrites the Form-used formatter/validator behavior.